2nd trimester beginning & photo I used for my pregnancy announcement via email & online late August 2017

 Sent you a bunch of texts but in case you check email first when you wake up….

 Shortly after I sent the above email to my husband, things really got into motion.
 As soon I had been checked into Labor and Delivery earlier, three midwives were attending to me.
 I felt extraordinarily well cared for from the moment I stepped in the room.
 The anaesthesiologist had been alerted but it took about an hour for him to arrive from my time checking into the room.
-During that time, one of the midwives was ever present with me and we chatted about motherhood, our children, birth experiences and more and she was alert to every contraction I was having.
-If I was standing, she would press on my back for relief and if I was lying down would apply pressure into my knees.
+During that time, one of the midwives was ever present with me & we chatted about motherhood, our children, birth experiences & more.
+She was very alert to every contraction I was having.
+If I was standing, she would press on my back for relief when one came in & if I was lying down she would apply pressure into my knees.

 At some point soon after I sent the email to my husband at 4:24, I was at 6 cm.
-The midwives knew I had a husband and young son at home nearby and that if possible, I wanted my husband there for labor.
-He wanted that too, but I also considered that they were probably both in deep sleep and that to get our 4 year old son all dressed for the cold and the ride would take some time.
-I knew throughout my pregnancy that I might not have them there for labor and I was ok with that.
+The midwives knew I had a husband & young son at home nearby & that if possible, I wanted my husband there for labor.
+He wanted that too, but I also considered that they were probably both in deep sleep & that to get our 4 year old son all dressed for the cold & the drive would take some time.
+I knew throughout my pregnancy that I might not have them there for labor & I was ok with that.
 In this moment I had to decide whether to try waking them with phone calls or just let it be.
 One of the midwives eagerly told me that now would be the time to alert my husband to start getting ready.
 I decided to let them sleep!

 Ten cm.
 Tears of Joy (and maybe fear).
 Time.